MirkoMilenkovic/DDDRefactoring/InvoiceWithTS/InvoiceWithTS/WhatsWrongWithTransactionScript.md

 Logic for calculating tax is outside.
 I have to remember to call it, every time I change something.

+**InvoiceModel.Items** is public List, i.e. mutable.
+Anyone can add any Item, without valdiation and totals calculation.

 **MakeFinal** use case requires knowledge of:
 - effects of Invoice creation process
 - external systems, to implement those effects.
 I'm an expert in invoicing, not Tax Administration's services.